Last Updated on September 2, 2021 by Bilingual Kidspot

 When is a child considered a Late Talker?

-Well, if your child is 24 months old and does not yet use 50 words, they’d be considered Late Talkers.
 Elizabeth Peña, another established researcher, says that between 18-20 months, you should expect your child to be using AT LEAST 10 words and those words would be distributed across the languages for bilingual kids.
 So they might have more words in one language than the other.
-It’s the total amount you’re interested in.
+It’s the total amount of words you’re interested in.

 First words usually come any time from 8 – 15 months depending on what you read.